serny2020/InteractiveWeb/s6/s6notes.md

 - factoring: combine the props of entering the edit mode (setShowEdit) and editing the album (onEdit) into a single props(onSubmit) that AlbumShow passed to AlbumEdit

+ ## Add images
+ - album image is from [picsum](https://picsum.photos/)
+ - use js string interpretation to create a random picture